Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_013_scene_3_climactic_confrontation.md

 ## Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views on AI governance and economic policies.
 The atmosphere is charged with tension as they navigate their conflicting ideologies, emphasizing the urgency of their decisions and the potential impact on marginalized communities.
 The stakes are high as they confront the moral implications of their choices, with the audience's attention focused on their debate.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we prioritize profit over ethics, we risk repeating the mistakes of the past.
 We must advocate for those who have no voice.
-This isn't just about technology; it's about the people who will be affected by our decisions."
+This isn't just about technology; it's about the people who will be affected by our decisions.
+We have a responsibility to ensure that our choices reflect our values."

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built.
 But I hear you, Isabella; we must find a way to integrate ethical considerations into our strategies.
 I just worry that if we slow down, we might miss the opportunity to lead in this new era.
 However, I see your point about the need for safeguards to protect those who might be left behind."